MikeyBeez/Julie-Julie/README.md

 pip install pyautogui --use-feature=2020-resolver pip install wikipedia --use-feature=2020-resolver

+To setup your music I make a folder called music at ~/Music.
+Here's a path to a song:  /home/bard/Music/Music/SoundGarden/Unknown\ Album/Black\ Hole\ Sun.mp3

+Music needs to be listed in the mymusiclist.txt file.
+If you want/have music in another location, you will need to modify the mymusiclist.txt file to point to it.
+The command "Julie-Julie play music" will play 3 songs.
+This can be changed in the julie-julie.py file.
+See below:

+def main():
+    # Initialize.
+    myVars()
+    playcounter = 1
+    # This is where to set the number of songs
+    # to play when you say "Julie play music."
+    songs2play = 2

 More to be done here . . .
 Checked to this point on 11/17/2020

 I'm going to clean up my code at this point.
 I have a lot of code from other projects that I want to integrate in, but that code complicates the repo.
 I'm going to move it into a research-storage-attic/ directory just to get it out of the way for now.
 After I will start setting up and testing each action component.
 For example, I need to put my music files into the correct path.